deviint/onlyfans-dynamic-rules/README.md

 # If you use this, give this repo a star to keep it live

-This free version is updated regularly, but the schedule is not tied to when the values are changed.
+This free version is updated occasionally, but the schedule is not tied to when the values are changed.

 *(If your use case requires the latest signing values, check https://ofapi.xyz)*